 The second common tactic used for “Sensitive” formulas is actually a lactose-reduced formula.
 The thinking here is: if your baby is having a hard time digesting the large amounts of lactose in most formulas, then “lightening the load” will help them out.
 I’ve got a happy hour about this that goes into way more detail.
 This marketing suffers from the same problem as the partially hydrolyzed formulas… Not all fussiness results from too much lactose!
+In fact, there’s no good medical reason for recommending a long-term use of a lactose-reduced formula.
 So, it may help one baby but make no difference for another.

 Here’s the thing to remember: You’ve got to read the ingredients to know WHY a formula is marketed as “Sensitive” (or anything like that).
 You wouldn’t want to just switch your baby cold-turkey from a lactose-reduced, intact protein formula to a partially hydrolyzed protein formula with lactose … that is a really big change!
 However, it’s easy to do since both of those formulas use very similar language leading parents to believe they are similar …